 Using GaraSign, you can encrypt and cryptographically timestamp your backups to help mitigate these risks.
 GaraSign integrates into existing backup processes and can be used with any third-party provider.
-Anyone can verify that the backups have not been altered since the timestamp was created, thereby aiding with potential legal processes, but only entities with access to the decryption keys can restore the backups.
+Anyone can verify that the secure backups have not been altered since the timestamp was created, thereby aiding with potential legal processes, but only privileged entities with access to the secure decryption keys can restore the backups.

 Every enterprise should frequently create backups to ensure a quick recovery in the event of an incident.
-Of course, the backups must be kept secure in order to remain useful.
+Of course, the backups must be kept encrypted and secure in order to remain useful.
 Two common attacks on backups is unauthorized access and unauthorized modification.
 Preventing these attacks can go a long way in preventing ransomware attacks but doing so in a large environment can be challenging.

-GaraSign supports cryptographically timestamping backups to ensure that data has not been altered since the backup was created.
+GaraSign supports cryptographically timestamping backups to ensure that privileged data has not been altered since the backup was created.
 The backup is signed by the enterprise’s signing key and then a cryptographic timestamp is applied by a trusted timestamp authority (TSA).
 Using a client-side hashing approach, this process is performed extremely quickly.

 GaraSign supports transparently encrypting, decrypting, signing, and verifying backup files.
 This allows GaraSign to integrate seamlessly into existing backup and restore processes, making deployment easy for organizations of any size.